What can I do to recover deleted files from Windows?

 Previous Versions is available in Windows 7 and later as a part of the System Restore feature.
-A Restore point is automatically created by the system whenever key changes like software installation are made and may include copies of files and folders you’ve recently deleted.
+A Restore point is automatically created by the system whenever key changes like software installation are made.
+Such a point may include copies of files and folders you’ve recently deleted.

 If you know the exact location where the item in question was stored, right-click this directory and select the "Restore previous version" option.
 If this feature was enabled and a Restore point was created, the opened window will include the list of available previous versions with their associated dates.
 You can select the needed one and click "Restore" to get the deleted file back.

 If the above-given method failed, files can be still retrieved from the file systems of Windows with the help of special data recovery software.
 As has already been mentioned, Windows currently employs several file systems – FAT/exFAT and NTFS which are normally used on hard disk drives, USB sticks, memory cards of photo/video cameras, smartphones and other devices formatted in this OS.
 In addition, the Microsoft's next generation ReFS file system works on some computers running Windows 10 and Windows Server starting from 2012.

 Note: Recovery of deleted files is possible as long as they are not overwritten with some other information.
 For this reason, it is highly recommended to stop all operations with the storage from which the data has been deleted and immediately start recovering files.

 Recover deleted files from the FAT/exFAT, NTFS or ReFS file systems of Windows

 SysDev Laboratories recommends UFS Explorer Standard Recovery as an effective software able to recover deleted files from FAT/exFAT, NTFS and ReFS along with many other file systems.
 Yet, please note that when it comes to deduplucated Windows volumes, a more advanced tool – UFS Explorer Professional Recovery is required.